Follow TV Tropes

 • Digimon Ghost Game: The show is an action series like all previous entries.
 However, Ghost Game also plays the concept of Digimon attacking humans for horror, with all manners of terrifying imagery and situations.

 • Hellsing: The story deals with the Hellsing Organization and their mission to protect humanity from monsters like vampires and werewolves.
-There is blood, gore, nightmarish imagery, and gun fights, often courtesy of Alucard, who is literally Count Dracula himself as a '90s Anti-Hero.
+There is blood, gore, nightmarish imagery, and gun fights, often courtesy of Alucard, who is Count Dracula himself reinterpreted as a '90s Anti-Hero.

 • Highschool of the Dead has a group of high school students and a nurse who are all capable of fighting against zombies.
-While it looked like a Survival Horror at first, the series leans to more action once the main cast armed themselves with Cool Guns, courtesy of the nurse's friend who is a police officer.
+While it looked like a Survival Horror at first, the series leans to more action once the main cast armed themselves with guns, courtesy of the nurse's friend who is a police officer.

 • Summer Time Rendering starts off as a supernatural thriller with eldritch shapeshifters and Survival Horror elements, but the action ramps up significantly at the halfway mark of the story when the main antagonists become aware of the time loops and start actively hunting down the main cast.
 Fortunately, by this point the heroes have obtained the means to rally enough allies together and start fighting back.